rp-rs/rp-hal/README.md

 depend on multiple _BSP_ crates; you have to pick one, or use [Cargo Features] to select one at build time.

-Each BSP will include some examples to show off the features of that particular board.
+Each BSP includes some examples to show off the features of that particular board.

 [Cargo Workspace]: https://doc.rust-lang.org/cargo/reference/workspaces.html]
 [Embedded HAL]: https://github.com/rust-embedded/embedded-hal